s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Cloud-based Integrated Development Environment (IDE).

 > Cloud9 is an online IDE that lets developers write, run, and debug code directly in a browser.
 It provides a pre-configured environment with built-in terminal access to AWS resources, making it easy to develop serverless apps, Lambda functions, or other cloud applications without any local setup.

+#### AWS X-Ray
+Distributed tracing and analysis.
+> AWS X-Ray helps developers analyze and debug distributed applications, such as those built using microservices or serverless architectures.
+It provides insights into request flows, latencies, and errors by tracing requests as they travel through services.

 ### 📊 Analytics & Big Data